Walking the Brooklyn Bridge

 City Within A City

 Robert Bell is a PhD student in the department of History at New York University, wherein he has cultivated a refined interest in themes of historical urban change and cultural development and is highly attuned to the curious, idiosyncratic local histories of New York City.
-As a docent, Robert hopes to engage tour participants not only in the monumental history of New York’s urban space, but also share the history of those quotidian, daily realities that form the city’s particular charm and character.
-Robert was born in San Francisco, raised in Canada, and has lived in Brooklyn for the past seven years.
+As a docent, Robert engages tour participants with the monumental history of New York’s urban spaces, while also sharing the history of quotidian, daily realities and lives that form the city’s particular charm and character.
+Robert was born in San Francisco, raised in Canada, and has lived in Brooklyn for the past nine years.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.